Will my auto insurance cover other cars?

 If you are driving someone else’s car, it’s their insurance policy that covers you.
 That means you need to be sure the other person has insurance before you borrow their car.

 The one exception is if you rent a car.
-In that case your coverage will follow you.
-However, you should check with your insurance company to be clear on the rules for a rented car.
+In that case, your coverage will follow you.
+However, you should check with your insurance company to clarify the rules for a rented car.

-Read more: If I want to add a driver or vehicle to my insurance, do I need to start a new policy?
+But if I want to add a driver or vehicle to my insurance, do I need to start a new policy?
+It’s essential to know the answer based on this.
+Understanding how adding drivers or vehicles works ensures you avoid unnecessary policy changes or gaps in coverage.

 Enter your ZIP code below to compare auto insurance rates.